Restricted graph Lie algebras in characteristic two: Subalgebras of T-RAAGs

 \subsection{Non-prime field}

-In the following example we show an unexpected behavior of T-RAAGs over larger fields: if $k$ contains the field with four elements $\F_4$, then the T-RAAG Lie algebra of a particular Droms graph with $3$ vertices is not BK, and its cohomology is not universally Koszul.
-This is essentially due to the fact that the map $\mf a\to\mf a$ of a torsion-free, abelian, restricted Lie algebra $\mf a$ over a field $k$ sending each element to its $2$-power is not linear, unless $k=\F_2$.
-Indeed, if $\alpha\in k\setminus \F_2$, and $x\in\mf a$ is non-zero, then $(\alpha x)\2=\alpha^2 x\2\neq \alpha x\2$. \begin{exam} For the sake of concreteness, we work on the finite field $\F_4$, but the same computations can be performed over any ground field $k\neq \F_2$.
-Realize the field $k=\F_4$ as the quotient $\F_2[T]/(T^2+T+1)$, and denote its elements by $\alpha_0+\alpha_1T$, $\alpha_i\in \F_2$.
-Consider the special graph $e$ consisting of two adjacent vertices $v_1,v_2$, where $V_+=\{v_1\}$, and $\Gamma=\nabla_\theta(e)$; then the associated T-RAAG restricted Lie algebra over $\F_4$ is
+In the following example, we show an unexpected behaviour of T-RAAGs over larger fields: if $k\neq \F_2,$ then the T-RAAG Lie algebra of a particular Droms graph with $3$ vertices is not Bloch-Kato, and its cohomology is not universally Koszul.
+This is essentially due to the trivial fact that the map $\mf a\to\mf a$ of a torsion-free, abelian, restricted Lie algebra $\mf a$ over a field $k$ sending each element to its $2$-power is not linear, unless $k=\F_2.$ Indeed, if $\alpha\in k\setminus \F_2,$ and $x\in\mf a$ is non-zero, then $(\alpha x)\2=\alpha^2 x\2\neq \alpha x\2.$ \begin{exam} Let $k$ be a field of characteristic two with at least $4$ elements, and let $\alpha\in k$ such that $\alpha^2\neq 0.$ Consider the special graph $e$ consisting of two adjacent vertices $v_1,v_2,$ where $V_+=\{v_1\},$ and $\Gamma=\nabla_\theta(e)$; then the associated T-RAAG restricted Lie algebra over $k$ is

-Let $\mf b$ be its standard subalgebra generated by $v_1+Tv$ and $v_2$.
-Because $[v_2,v_1+Tv]=v_1\2+Tv\2$ and $(v_1+Tv)\2=v_1\2+T^2v\2$ are linearly independent, one has $\mf b_2=\F_4\cdot v\2\oplus\F_4\cdot v_1\2\oplus\F_4\cdot v_2\2=\mf a_2$.
-Therefore $\mf b_2$ has the same dimension as the degree-$2$ component of the free restricted Lie algebra on two generators, and we deduce that $\q\mf b$ is free.
-Nevertheless, the equality $[v_2,(v_1+Tv)\2]=0$ implies that $\mf b$ cannot be free, and $\q\mf b\neq \mf b$.
-Notice that, since $(v_1+Tv)\2=v_1\2+T^2v\2$, and $[v_1,+Tv,v_2]=v_1\2+Tv\2$, one has $\mf b\cap \gen v=\gen{v\2}$, i.e., it is zero in degree $1$ and contains $v\2$.
+Let $\mf b$ be its standard subalgebra generated by $v_1+\alpha v$ and $v_2.$ Because, $[v_2,v_1+\alpha v]=v_1\2+\alpha v\2$ and $(v_1+\alpha v)\2=v_1\2+\alpha^2v\2$ are linearly independent, one has $\mf b_2=k\cdot v\2\oplus k\cdot v_1\2\oplus k\cdot v_2\2=\mf a_2.$ Therefore, $\mf b_2$ has the same dimension as the degree-$2$ component of the free restricted Lie algebra on two generators, and we deduce that $\q\mf b$ is free.
+Nevertheless, the equality $[v_2,(v_1+\alpha v)\2]=0$ implies that $\mf b$ cannot be free, and $\q\mf b\neq \mf b.$ Notice that, since $(v_1+\alpha v)\2=v_1\2+\alpha ^2v\2,$ and $[v_1,+\alpha v,v_2]=v_1\2+\alpha v\2,$ one has $\mf b\cap \gen v=\gen{v\2},$ i.e., it is zero in degree $1$ and contains $v\2.$